 — Athanasios Psarofagis (@tpsarofagis) March 15, 2018

 Hedging is also a popular strategy for some super funds, for whom risk management and long-term returns are key.
-You can compare super funds by performance with Canstar, to see which funds offer you the best value.

 Unhedged investments – what are they and who can they be they good for?

-An unhedged investment is one which is fully exposed to the risk of currency fluctuations – the fund manager does not generally actively try and offset any dips or rises in the value of your investment caused by changes to currency values.
+An unhedged investment is one that is fully exposed to the risk of currency fluctuations – the fund manager does not generally actively try and offset any dips or rises in the value of your investment caused by changes to currency values.
 As mentioned previously, this has pros and cons – you run the risk of your investment decreasing in value, but you can also see your investment increase in value depending on which way certain currencies move in value.

 Choosing not to hedge your investments may be beneficial if you aren’t relying on them to generate a steady stream of income, and especially if you plan to hold your investment for the long-term.